stokedDev/stoked-dev/README.md

 Note on July 9 @ 3:53am ( I'm going to get back to coding. )

 Note on July 9 @ 4:25am ( I just realized that I can use local storage to make a CRUD app, now I'm heading in that direction. )

+Note on July 18 @ 6:15pm (
+    product-landing portfolio project: to do
+    1. If top navbar isn't in view, display hamburger icon.
+    2. If top navbar is completely visible again, turn hamburger icon display off )